Q: Thinking of "the game of g's," what circumstances can create truly extraordinary accelerations or decelerations?

 The Greeks and Romans also used collars, but more for protecting the throats of guard dogs from wolves and other predators.

-During the Middle Ages and the Renaissance, small dogs became popular
+During the Middle Ages and the Renaissance, small dogs became popular as lap dogs, serving as status symbols for the European nobility who adorned their pets with gem- studded silver and gold collars.

 As the middle class grew during the Renaissance, more people could afford to have dogs, and the demand for cheap leather collars increased.